-There is a regulatory framework that requires the use of impact assessments for programmes or development projects which is implemented but it needs improvement.
+There is a regulatory framework that requires the use of impact assessments for programmes or development projects but it is not enforced.

 10.7 - Please list the different assessment methods used.
 Please provide weblinks to the guidance for the assessment methods.
-NA
+National Policy on environment NPE 1988 EIA Decree no 86 of 1992 Decree 59 of 1992